awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-instances.rst

 Stopping Instance Monitoring
 ============================

-To stop monitoring an instance, create an :aws-java-class-prev:`UnmonitorInstancesRequest
+To stop monitoring an instance, create an :aws-java-class:`UnmonitorInstancesRequest
 <services/ec2/model/UnmonitorInstancesRequest>` with the ID of the instance to stop monitoring, and
 pass it to the |ec2client|'s :methodname:`unmonitorInstances` method.